top of page

 DARK ANGELS was released and distributed in the United States by Maverick Entertainment in 1998.
 The film's spiritual theme also translated well to the international film market, opening DARK ANGELS up to distribution in Eastern Europe, Southeast Asia, and South America.

-Dark Angels (1998) - A.J.
-Johnson
+Dark Angels (1998) movie still - A.J.
+Johnson - black man looking serious

 A.J.
 "Ezal" Johnson